What is Compound Interest and Future Value?

 Compound interest is calculated on the initial amount borrowed or invested plus any interest that is either charged or earned respectively.
 We use the compound interest formula to calculate the future value of the loan or investment.
 The following post will focus on the following:

 - Compound interest and how it works

 - Calculating future value and interest earned using the Compound Interest Formula

 - Examples where it is not compounded annually, e.g. fortnightly, monthly, quarterly compounds.

-The following videos explain how to calculate the future value and the interest earned using the compound interest formula
+The following videos explain how to perform calculations using the formula.

 The following video explains how to calculate how much you may need to invest to reach $x by rearranging the formula.

 Examples Where it is Not Compounded Annually